Healing Tide: Critical reception

 Healing Tide received an aggregate score of 79/100 on Metacritic which indicates 'generally favorable reviews'.
 The title track was WXPN's 'Gotta Hear Song of the Week'.
 Stephen L. Betts of Rolling Stone described the "joyfully relentless title track" as "reminiscent of classic Ike and Tina Turner rock-infused soul".

-Jewly Hight of National Public Radio writes 'there are a couple of hard-charging, rock and soul originals on the Trotter's upcoming album, Healing Tide, that recall the dueling vigor of the music the Turners made together.
-But while Tina Turner's revelations have made us hear the volatility of her relationship with Ike in the musical heat they generated, the Trotters' songs "All I Wanna Do" and "Healing Tide" convey an ecstatic, empowering sense of partnership that serves as the duo's creative engine and core message.'
+Jewly Hight of National Public Radio wrote: "There are a couple of hard-charging, rock and soul originals on the Trotter's upcoming album, Healing Tide, that recall the dueling vigor of the music the Turners made together.
+But while Tina Turner's revelations have made us hear the volatility of her relationship with Ike in the musical heat they generated, the Trotters' songs 'All I Wanna Do' and 'Healing Tide' convey an ecstatic, empowering sense of partnership that serves as the duo's creative engine and core message."

-Zoë Madonna of Boston Globe writes 'in contrast to Tanya's earlier work, the War and Treaty's music is soul-shaking and raucous.
+Zoë Madonna of Boston Globe wrote: "In contrast to Tanya's earlier work, the War and Treaty's music is soul-shaking and raucous.
 Michael's lyrics draw on the duo's complex personal journeys toward love.
-Their sound has drawn comparisons to that of Ike and Tina Turner, but given the shadow cast by Ike's years of abuse, it feels almost wrong to compare the two couples.'
-Madonna also expressed 'the War and Treaty sings about is love, and theirs is not a cynic's album.
+Their sound has drawn comparisons to that of Ike and Tina Turner, but given the shadow cast by Ike's years of abuse, it feels almost wrong to compare the two couples."
+Madonna also expressed "the War and Treaty sings about is love, and theirs is not a cynic's album.
 And even without backstories, the songs speak for themselves.
 Michael plays keyboards and wields his clarion tenor like a flaming sword.
-Tanya's voice is sinuous and muscular, with a raw edge that was wrapped in layers of reverb on her earlier work but now packs an invigorating punch as she tears through high notes.'
+Tanya's voice is sinuous and muscular, with a raw edge that was wrapped in layers of reverb on her earlier work but now packs an invigorating punch as she tears through high notes."